-DALLAS, TX—According to sources, self-described theology nerd Raymond Lance returned home from a quick, four-hour pop-in at a local seminary’s bookstore Monday afternoon to discover that his wife had installed a state-of-the-art book detector over the home’s entryway.
+DALLAS, TX - According to sources, self-described theology nerd Raymond Lance returned home from a quick, four-hour pop-in at a local seminary's bookstore Wednesday afternoon to discover that his wife had installed a state-of-the-art book detector over the home's main entryway.

 As Lance tiptoed in the door, apparently planning on quietly slipping the books behind some of the other books stacked in various oddball piles throughout the house, he reportedly jumped in terror at a blaring alarm, which alerted his wife Melissa that he had brought home 27 new books on theology, Christian living, and the Bible.

 While Lance scrambled to gather the various tomes and volumes he had dropped all over the floor in his fright, Melissa appeared seemingly out of nowhere, tapping her foot with a knowing look on her face.